 The Kangra Earthquake

 At 6’O Clock in the morning of April 4, 1905, the Kangra district was rocked by a devastating earthquake which caused great loss to life and property.
-The morning was calm and beautiful and then in a moment with two fearful tremours, every house in the area collapsed amid thunder of falling rocks, rafts and walls alongwith the shrieks and cries for help.
+The morning was calm and beautiful and then in a moment with two fearful tremors, every house in the area collapsed amid the thunder of falling rocks, rafts and walls along with the shrieks and cries for help.
 The Kangra fort and the historical buildings inside it were shaken and came down tumbling like a pack of cards.
 The whole fort became a mass of ruins after being devastated by the earthquake.

 The Kangra Jwelery